-For the benefit of CDS (I) 2018 Exam aspirants, Jagran Josh is providing answer key and explanation to Indian defence and security related questions asked in the last three years.
-They help the aspirants in understanding the nature of questions and identifying the important areas for the exam.
+For the benefit of CDS (I) 2019 Exam aspirants, we are providing answer key and explanation to Indian defence and security related questions asked in the previous years' exams.
+They help the aspirants in understanding the nature of questions and identifying the important areas of the exam.

-The year wise break up of the questions along with detailed solution are as given below.
+The questions along with their detailed solutions are given below:

 CDS (II) 2017 Exam

 1) The all-women expedition of Indian Navy to circumnavigate the globe on the sailing vessel, INSC Tarini, is scheduled to have four stopovers.
 Which one of the following is not one of them?

 Navika Sagar Parikrama is a project wherein a team of women officers of the Indian Navy would circumnavigate the globe on an Indian-built sail boat INSV Tarini.
 This is the first ever Indian circumnavigation of the globe by an all-women crew.
 The project commenced in September 2017 in Goa.
 It’s four stopovers are - Fremantle (Australia), Lyttelton (New Zealand), Port Stanley (Falklands) and Cape Town (South Africa).